 You will be arrested and may be charged under California PC 273.6 and may face up to one year in jail and fines of up to $1,000.

 What happens if I violate the PRO more than once?

-Subsequent violations of a permanent restraining order within seven years are punishable by increasingly mandatory minimum sentences, up to and including three years in jail.
+Subsequent violations of a permanent restraining order or false imprisonment within seven years are punishable by increasingly mandatory minimum sentences, up to and including three years in jail.

 What if while in violation of the PRO, I injure someone?

 Your fine can double to $2,000 and you face up to one year in jail.